vitroid/TrainScanner/README.md

 The first exmaple fails to get the motion because the default detection area is too narrow.

 ###Perspective adjustment
 If the train movie is recorded with some perspective, trainscanner can fix it.
-Invoking with -g option shows the perspective gauge.
+Invoking with `-g` option shows the perspective gauge.
 Read the gauge.
-Reinvoling with -f and -g shows the perspective guide lines.
-If the line is correct, remove -g option for product run.
+Reinvoling with `-p` and `-g` shows the perspective guide lines.
+If the line is correct, remove `-g` option for the product run.

 Follow the procedure to learn how to fix the perspective distortion.